forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ##### Katchanovski 2021
 The Maidan Massacre in Ukraine: Revelations from Trials and Investigation, Ivan Katchanovski, School of Political Studies & Conflict Studies and Human Rights Program University of Ottawa, Canada ikatchan@uottawa.ca

 > Some conclusions seem at least to have some truth such as "The revelations from the Maidan massacre trials and investigations show that the narratives promoted by the Ukrainian and Western governments and with some notable exceptions the media that the Maidan protesters were massacred by government snipers and/or the Berkut police are false.".
 While specific accusations are considered highly speculative such as "Such revelations from the Maidan massacre trials and investigations corroborate findings of the previous academic studies that this massacre was a false flag mass killing with involvement of elements of Maidan leadership and the far right and that it included the massacre of the police."
-For one, here it is considered unclear who actually had the leadership - the right wing? or were they just the thugs confronting the Berkut while the lead was at others?
-And second, the leadership of the protests - rough since the beginning but not deadly brutal - and those who give the order to shoot can be different people.
+The right wing, were they just the thugs confronting the Berkut while the drivers were others?
+Was there a well defined leadership at all?
+If yes who had it?
+It is considered likely that there was *no* overall leadership, as different groups were not happy with politics in Ukraine: Some didn't like orientation away from the EU, some didn't like repression by the government, some didn't like the reopening of criminal cases from the 90s.
+Overall, the people [leading] at the protests - which were rough since the beginning but not deadly brutal - and those who give the order to shoot can be different people.

 ##### ECtHR Re Crimea 2021
-Both Ukraine and Russia explain their viewpoints around the change in control of Crimea from Ukraine ('THE APPLICANT GOVERNMENT') to Russia ('THE RESPONDENT GOVERNMENT') to the  European Court of Human Rights in "CASE OF UKRAINE v.
+CASE OF UKRAINE v.
 RUSSIA (RE CRIMEA) (Applications nos.
 20958/14 and 38334/18)" (<https://www.refworld.org/pdfid/60016bb84.pdf>).

+> Both Ukraine and Russia explain their viewpoints around the change in control of Crimea from Ukraine ('THE APPLICANT GOVERNMENT') to Russia ('THE RESPONDENT GOVERNMENT') to the  European Court of Human Rights in the "CASE OF UKRAINE v.
+RUSSIA (RE CRIMEA).
+The court case itself (possible violations of human rights) is currently not discussed here.

 Notes:
 * Russia starts with the revolution itself as argued: """162.
 The “referendum” and the “reunification” cannot be seen in isolation.
 They were the direct result of the violent displacement of the constitutional government of Ukraine (see paragraph 147 (vi) above).""".
 * Ukraine focusses on the events in Crimea and argues that Russia took effective control of Crimea already ahead of the Referendum (32. and following).
-Who had control at which time points is relevant for the responsibility for human right abuses for which the case is brought to the ECtHR by Ukraine.
+  > Who had control at which time points is relevant for the responsibility for human right abuses for which the case is brought to the ECtHR by Ukraine.

-> The court case itself is currently not discussed here.

 ##### Nitsova 2021
 Silviya Nitsova (2021) Why the Difference?
 Donbas, Kharkiv and Dnipropetrovsk After Ukraine’s Euromaidan Revolution, Europe-Asia Studies, 73:10, 1832-1856, DOI: 10.1080/09668136.2021.1912297 <https://doi.org/10.1080/09668136.2021.1912297>